Okay, I just want some info on the ending, before I make my final judgement.

 A downloadable game for Windows, macOS, and Linux

-You wake up.
-A disembodied voice tells you that you have been trapped in a time loop with your future self.
-They have committed a terrible crime in the near future, and - according to this voice - the only way you can escape the loop is to convince your future self of the wrongness of their actions.
+You have been trapped in a time loop with your future self.
+They have committed a terrible crime in the near future, and the only way you can escape the loop is to convince them of the wrongness of their actions.

 If you want to be free, make sure you figure out the truth.